Also view subpages:

 A mass balance, biogeochemical framework for assessing forest biomass harvest sustainability

 Joshua Noseworthy.
-2009.
-MSc thesis, Univ of New Brunswick, available on a UNB website.
-“A computational framework was developed to calculate and map long-term forest biomass harvest sustainability across Nova Scotia, Canada, based on forest mensurational, biochemical and mass-balance principles…” For stem only-clearcuts, Noseworthy’s results indicate an average 52% increase in Base Cation Depletion over the background acid rain effect averaged for all of Nova Scotia.
+2011.
+MSc thesis, Univ of New Brunswick; it was made made available on a UNB website sometime after March 2013; that website has since been taken down and the thesis is now available on a federal site that archives theses (link above).
+That document is dated 2013/04/07, but that is not necessarily the date when it was posted there- it wasn’t earlier than that.
+From the thesis: “A computational framework was developed to calculate and map long-term forest biomass harvest sustainability across Nova Scotia, Canada, based on forest mensurational, biochemical and mass-balance principles…” For stem only-clearcuts, Noseworthy’s results indicate an average 52% increase in Base Cation Depletion over the background acid rain effect averaged for all of Nova Scotia.
 Until late Sept., 2016 (see below) this was the only information publicly available on the Forest Nutrient Budget Model for Nova Scotia (NBM-NS).
 Promised for mid-2010, NSDNR began to talk about the model in public only earlier in 2016.

 A Simple Geospatial Nutrient Budget Model for Assessing Forest Harvest Sustainability across Nova Scotia, Canada